Nappy Advice Guide

 The topics below cover the most frequently asked questions and provide helpful tips on changing nappies.

 Changing little wriggle-bottoms

-As your baby gets older, he/she will no longer lie beautifully still on his/her back making cooing noises whilst giving you a loving smile.
-Oh no!!!
+As your baby gets older, they will no longer lie beautifully still on their back making cooing noises whilst giving you a loving smile.
+Oh no!
 Look out world, here I come!
-Sometimes it can be very annoying and positively exhausting when you have to wrestle with a baby or young toddler who won’t keep still.
-Try and keep cool though, it’s just a phase they are going through and they will eventually grow out of it.
-A lot depends on their character – some children tend to be more passive and easy to placate, while others (including my own!) just want to get on and explore!
+Sometimes it can be very annoying and positively exhausting when you have to wrestle with a baby or young toddler who won't keep still.
+Try and keep cool though, it's just a phase they are going through and they will eventually grow out of it.
+A lot depends on their character, some children tend to be more passive and easy to placate, while others (including my own!) just want to get on and explore!
 However, it will make your life a great deal easier if you can try and tame them a little...

 Below are a few tips on how to help calm that little wriggler.
 The technique that works best will depend on your child and their stage of development.

 Some evidence tends to suggest that if a baby/child cannot physically escape anywhere, they will have to lie still.
 The more limited the space, the sooner they will learn that they have to lie still.
 Changing tables are great - or the top of a dressing table etc. But remember NEVER leave your child unattended - not even for a second.

 Have a little 'surprise' up your sleeve for that crucial moment when the wriggling starts!

 This worked well for me.
 Have a little "surprise" up your sleeve, and have it ready to hand for that crucial moment when the wriggling starts!
 This can be a toy, book, or anything else that you can summon out of your bag (as long as it's safe).
 But remember - don't get it out until they start to wriggle or they may get bored with it before you finish!

 Perhaps there is a special song you can play or sing at nappy changing times?